-- 101. The borough-wide pubwatch network encourages licensees to work together to promote the licensing objectives in their premises by providing a forum for sharing information, disseminating best practice and meeting with representatives of the licensing authority, the police and other responsible authorities. - 102.
-The Licensing Authority encourages all licensees to actively participate in their local pubwatch scheme and it will support the development of more schemes where there is a demand.
+95. The borough-wide pubwatch network encourages licensees to work together to promote

+96. The Licensing Authority encourages all licensees to actively participate in their local pubwatch scheme and it will support the development of more schemes where there is a demand.